LaPalma-Cerritos AAUW Administrator, Treasurer and Secretary

 - Call to Order

-Administrator Celia Spitzer called the meeting to order at 7:00 pm in the auditorium of the ABC USD Adult School Cabrillo Lane site.
+Administrator Celia Spitzer called the meeting to order at 7:01 pm in the auditorium of the ABC Unified School District Adult School Cabrillo Lane site.

 Fund